E-Cigarettes Can Benefit Public Health, New Study Reveals How

 Dr. Murphy states that this predictive model is a helpful and useful way to determine the health effects of e-cigarettes, especially when epidemiological data is not accessible.

 The predictive model takes into account the various ways customers use products.
 It also makes use of past data to foresee what may transpire in the future.
 It was seen that in 2000, nearly 27 percent of people smoked, which was reduced to 20.3 percent by 2010.

 Using these above-mentioned statistics, the model forecasts that this smoking prevalence would drop to 12.4 percent when e-cigarettes are unavailable in the market.
 This figure would further decrease to 9.7 percent if e-cigarettes are obtainable in shops.

 There would also be a decline in the percentage of deaths because of smoking-related diseases, from 8.4 percent to 8.1 percent.

-The researchers noted that the model takes into account all types of smokers such as current, former, non-smokers, e-cigarette users, and even dual users i.e. who smokes both tobacco-based and e-cigarettes.
+The researchers noted that the model takes into account all types of smokers such as current smokers, former smokers, non-smokers, e-cigarette users, and even dual users i.e. those who smoke both tobacco-based and e-cigarettes.